A Brand New Era

 For Rhines, this moment was important.
 The vice president and general counsel took the stage and invited his fellow employees into his world of tax code and legal technicalities, into the land of tax-exempt rules that shape what these plant scientists and agricultural consultants can do and how they can do it.
 As part of a private foundation – the organization's current, tax-exempt status – its research and educational operations were operating as square pegs in a round hole.
 The transition would round out the pegs.

-In short, all of the Noble Foundation's operations – education, producer relations, research and demonstration – would continue.
+In short, all of the Noble Research Institute's operations – education, producer relations, research and demonstration – would continue.
 At the same time, this pursuit to become an ARO ushered in a brand new era for the organization and agriculture.

 By the end of his presentation, Rhines jokingly told the audience they each now had a "minor in tax code."